 Here is where the flavor really pops.
-Right before the chicken is done (say an internal temperature of 155 degrees versus fully cooked at 165) dip the chicken into a bowl of your favorite sauce then place back on your cooker for those final minutes.
+Right before the chicken is done (an internal temperature of 150 degrees F versus fully cooked at 160) dip the chicken into a bowl of your prepared glaze then place back on your cooker for those final minutes.

 The dipping method allows for a uniform sauce application, and it also creates this gorgeous glossy look!
 So pretty!